yakiddinmeb/LearningJavaProject/README.md

 4. My first method

-Change the method `power` (which is right before the `problem4` method) to computes x to the y power.
+Change the method `power` (which is right before the `problem4` method) to compute x to the y power.

 When you're writing an essay, you don't put everything into one paragraph.
 Similarly, when you're programming, you don't put everything into the `main` method.
 Instead, you